 Creative.
 Caring.
 Curious

-Wirksworth Junior School believes that ICT/Computing is a vital part of children’s education and has a significant and valuable role in the taught curriculum, as well preparing children with necessary skills in a fast-paced technological world.
+Wirksworth Junior School believes that ICT/Computing is a vital part of children’s education and has a significant and valuable role in the taught curriculum, as well as equipping children with necessary skills in a fast-paced technological world.

-Within this subject we aim to provide our children with a depth of computing experiences that a parallel with the whole curriculum alongside explicit ICT/Computing lessons that will develop their skills, promote independence and enhance their ability to work with technology competently and safely.
+Within this subject, we aim to provide our children with a depth of computing experiences that work in parallel with the whole curriculum alongside explicit ICT/Computing lessons that will develop their skills, promote independence and enhance their ability to work with technology competently and safely.
 Our ICT/Computing curriculum will develop children’s abilities to work with a wide range of software and hardware, learning essential computing skills which they will confidently be able to transfer to other/updated technologies in the future.

 The skills and knowledge that children will develop throughout each ICT/Computing topic are mapped across each year group using a two-year cycle (mixed-age classes) and throughout the school to ensure progression.
 The focus of skills in LKS2 will be to ensure children are able to build their understanding and confidence when working with a range of hardware and software.
 As children progress into UKS2, more advanced skills and more opportunity will be given for them to independently explore a wider range of software/hardware.

 Throughout the entirety of KS2 children will be taught explicit ICT/Computing lessons, using the two-year cycle which is in line with the National Curriculum of England (2014).
 To enhance understanding, promote skill retainment and raise attainment, teachers will provide opportunities for children to use technology in other subject areas.

 Children will store their ICT work in their own folder adding to it as they progress through the school – allowing a running record of skill progression and an opportunity for teachers to assess learning and understanding.